w3b3d3v/hackers-survival-guide/docs/en/README.md

 ## Start with kitdot

-Use `kitdot init -y` for proper project setup with verified network configurations.
+Use `kitdot@latest init -y` for proper project setup with verified network configurations.
 Alternative templates available.

 You're building on Polkadot using familiar Ethereum tools.
 Focus on working functionality over perfect code.